Grades 1–6 · Kaliningrad

 September 2025

-Represented Russia at the III Open World Astronomy Olympiad — ranking top 6 among ~100 participants from 20 countries and receiving a Gold Medal.
-That same month, enrolled at the Moscow Institute of Physics and Technology (MIPT) as a first-year student.
+Represented Russia at the III Open World Astronomy Olympiad and won a Gold Medal.
+That same month, I enrolled at the Moscow Institute of Physics and Technology as a first-year student.